lumpysimon/intercom-for-wordpress/readme.txt

 }
 `

-= Can I completely disable the snippet on certain pages? =
+= Can I completely disable tracking and messaging on certain pages or for certain users? =

 Sure, just use the `ll_intercom_output_snippet` filter.
 Here's an example: